Polaraura/CS-529-Project-2-NB-LR/README.md

 - some array operations in `dask` are more efficient than others...like the `dot()` function compared to the `sum()` function (e.g., to calculate the sum of a given row, it's about `2x` faster to do a dot product of a given column with a vector of ones than just to call `sum()` on the same column of the array)

+- `da.dot()` should be used instead of `da.matmul()` because of dealing with chunks of sparse matrices (implementation of `da.matmul()` is **not** compatible with `COO` format used &mdash; gives a "squeeze error"; however, works if the `dask` `Array` is ONE BIG CHUNK and also sparse)

+- some calculations conflict if a mix of sparse and dense matrices are used in matrix operations (more specifically, subtraction as both matrices would need to be sparse and have the same fill value) -- had to save the weight matrix and delta matrix as a dense matrix